churchofthefool/churchofthefool/README.md

 <i>i do not know why the hive chose me but it did.</i>

 <p align="center">
-#1 akito hater!!!!!!! <b>fil/eng</b> is okaay, <a href="https://rentry.co/han_yoojin">brightassrentry , <a href="https://rentry.co/kim_soleum">easyreadrentry</a>
+#1 akito hater!!!!!!! <b>fil/eng</b> is okaay, , <a href="https://rentry.co/kim_soleum">ass rentry</a> <strong> <a href="https://roedeer.atabook.org/"> atabook spam me </a> </strong>
 <br> school is taking over me!!!!!!!!! i have two wolves inside, school and Hello, Jon.
-Apologies for the deception, but I wanted to make sure you started reading, so I thought it best not to announce myself- ngl im a very good meal for the flesh hive and the uncanny <br> <strong> <a href="https://roedeer.atabook.org/"> atabook spam me </a> </strong>
+Apologies for the deception, but I wanted to make sure you started reading, so I thought it best not to announce myself- ngl im a very good meal for the flesh hive and the uncanny <br>

 <p align="center">
 <img>